-Young people are under the impression that marital rape was acceptable fifty years ago.
+Young people are under the impression that marital rape was acceptable sixty years ago.
 I’m telling you that it was not.
 Anyone who spoke in support of such a thing would have made themselves an instant outcast.

 Were there marital rape laws?
 Yes, there were some.
-How they became law I don’t know, but politicians have always been buffoons.
-So what if a few of them passed some insane edicts?
+How they became law I don’t know, but politicians have always been buffoons; so what if a few of them passed some insane edicts?
 Political stupidity has always been.

 I lived through quite a bit of the Ozzie And Harriet era, and I never heard of marital rape.
 It was a non-issue.